webiny/webiny-js/packages/feature-flags/README.md

 };
 ```

-Within both backend and frontend application code, the `featureFlags` object can be read like the following:
+Within both backend and frontend application code, the `featureFlags` object can then be read like so:

 ```ts
 import { featureFlags } from "@webiny/feature-flags";